mapteb/angular-a-development-pattern/README.md

 and proceed with the remaining steps.
 2. Guard conditions are easily checked in one place - in the state-transitions.ts file.
 3. The use of one component per pre-event helps in keeping the codebase modular and easily maintainable.

-### Also See
-A nwewer version of this project is A New Aproach to Angular Develoment](https://github.com/mapteb/new-approach-to-angular-development)